|Jack Ganssle's Blog

 Why does software cost so much?
 Well, we're implementing functionality that was once inconceivable.

 In my teenaged years I made money repairing TVs.
 These typically had 17 vacuum tubes and could receive a handful of channels.
 Old-timers remember messing with rabbit ears trying to get a signal that wasn't too noisy and fiddling with the UHF tuner to bring in a signal.
 You would twist the horizontal sweep control to tame the rolling display.
 In today's dollars these beasts cost thousands.
-Today you can get a big-screen unit with wifi and more features a 60s-era person could dream about for a few hundred dollars.
+Today you can get a big-screen unit with wifi and more features than a 60s-era person could dream about for a few hundred dollars.
 The electronics is so much better (with billions of transistors instead of 17 tubes) and is all mediated by software.

 Remember old land-line phones?
 That bulky Ma Bell Bakelite beast with a mechanical ringer and rotary dial.
 It didn't do much other than make an annoying noise when the hundred-volt alert signal came down the wire and transmit weak electrical signals through an Edison-era carbon mike.
 What did they cost?
 No one knows; it was illegal to own a phone in the USA.
 Ma Bell leased them to us.
 Maybe $50?
 But today's $600 smart phone would have been $70 in 1965 dollars, and the latter product's feature set is infinitely richer than the dumb phone of yore.
 All because software makes those goodies possible… for a reasonable price.